FlyingHii/cast_center/README.md

     *   Build the Go application `cmd/api-runner/main.go` into an executable named `api-runner`.
     *   Run the `api-runner` executable.

-## Development Log
+# TODO
+// ai!update this into todo list.

-*   **2023-11-20:** Initial setup of the project, including Go module initialization, basic structure, and Upwork API client integration.
+*   **2025-03-29:** Initial setup of the project, including Go module initialization, basic structure, and Upwork API client integration.
-*   **2023-11-21:** Implemented user info retrieval from Upwork API and added README documentation.
+*   **2025-03-29:** Updating the ID to get API key on upwork https://www.upwork.com/developer/keys/apply

-## License
+# License

 [MIT License](LICENSE) (or specify your desired license)